Incrementis/IEEE-Audacity-Savefiles-for-Player-Character-/README.md

 * Windows 11 (tested)

 # Audacity
-* The savefiles were created and tested on Audacity version 3.0.0 and 3.4.2 There is a good chance that they will work on higher versions too, but there is no guarantee.
+* The savefiles were created and tested on Audacity version 3.7.3.
+There is a good chance that they will work on higher versions too, but there is no guarantee.

 # Supported Games
 * BG:EE (Baldur's Gate:Enhanced Edition)